 Case studies: the 10 Small Steps come together to create a robust culture.

 Here are a few examples, followed by an interpretation based on my experience building strong company culture:

 Case Study 1: A Culture of Competence

 During recent travel, an error was made in my flight itinerary.
-I was told to get off the plane (last flight of the day) and walk back inside to the desk where they would remedy the situation.
+I was told to get off the plane (the last flight of the day) and walk back inside to the desk where they would remedy the situation.
 When I got to the desk, I was told the plane I’d just been on had left and that I would have to travel home the next day.
-The representative who was trying to help me quickly noticed my agitation and made a call to the plane.
-She swiftly grabbed by paperwork, spoke privately to a colleague, and walked me back to the plane.
-In 10 minutes I went from feeling annoyed to devastated and angry to feeling supported, seen, and cared for by the airline.
+Ellen, the representative who was trying to help me quickly noticed my agitation and made a call to the plane.
+She swiftly grabbed my paperwork, spoke privately to a colleague, and walked me back to the plane.
+In 10 minutes, I went from feeling annoyed to devastated and angry to feel supported, seen, and cared for by the airline.
 Ellen appeared to feel empowered by the assistance she gave me.
-She did not hesitate to seek approval from a higher authority and she clearly valued my happiness.
+She did not hesitate to seek approval from a higher authority, and she valued my happiness.
 I flew home thinking about what kind of training or management Ellen had received to create such an authentic and heartfelt experience for me as the customer.

 Case Study 2: A Culture of Empathy and Client-Centeredness